Generic Name: cetuximab (se TUX i mab)

 Cetuximab has caused life-threatening side effects in a small number of patients.
 After each infusion, your caregivers will watch you closely to make sure you do not have any serious side effects.

 Erbitux can have long lasting effects on your body.
-You may need to have blood tests for several weeks after your Erbitux treatment has ended.
-Do not miss any follow-up visits to your doctor.
+You may need frequent medical tests for a short time after your last dose.

 Erbitux dosing information